 Build, present and defend well-grounded arguments on the nature, strengths and pitfalls of multi-level governance in different regions of the world.

 Once available, timetables will be published in the e-Prospectus.

 Mode of instruction

-The course will be taught through interactive lectures and seminars, and on-site guest lectures by academics and practitioners.
+The course will be taught through interactive lectures and seminars.
 Taken together, this course’s teaching methods are interactive, deal with real life situations and challenge students to deliver the best work possible.

 Students will do the large majority of the work individually.
 Seminars are explicitly meant to collective assess and weigh viewpoints and arguments.
 All assessment will be based on individual performance.